spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 The Palette Edge Management agent inside the edge host waits for the configuration to be available in Palette Management Console.
 Once registration and configuration are complete, it proceeds to install the Kubernetes cluster.
 The Kubernetes distribution, version, and other configuration properties are read from the associated infrastructure profile in the cluster configuration.
 Additional add-ons, if any, are deployed after the Kubernetes installation is complete.
 You can install a single or multi-node cluster using this process.
 You can also scale up your cluster at a later point after deployment.

-If the edge location configuration is known and predictable Staging, Installation, and Registration can be potentially combined into one step by the central IT/Ops team and then ship the fully configured edge hosts to the edge location.
+If the edge location configuration is known and predictable, then Staging, Installation, and Registration can be combined into one step by the central IT/Ops team, and then ship the fully configured edge hosts to the edge location.
 The Site Operator at the edge location needs to hook up power and network cable without any further configuration.
 The edge cluster will be ready to be centrally managed for future upgrades.

 <br />